endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 ## Het Uiltje - Ransuil, Long eared owl (Oak aged Imperial/double stout)

 > Dutch commentary: You even get good beer in the department store!
 The first time I was introduced to this brewery was actually in <a href="http://www.hema.nl/" target="_blank">HEMA</a>.
 The idea of finding good beer in a department store is pretty alien to someone from the United States.
-But this is just one of the rough cultural differences I need to to get used to if I'm going to make it here and be happy.
+But this is just one of the rough cultural differences I need to get used to if I'm going to make it here and be happy.

 It's been raining again most of the week, most of the month, most of the summer.
 Despite the long days much of it has been overcast and gray.
 It appears that my selection of beers fits right in to the weather theme of the summer, dark & stormy.
 So how about another stout, this one from <a href="https://www.uiltjecraftbeer.com/" target="_blank">Het Uiltje</a>.

 <img src="/gallery/2016/sixpack/weather_rain.png"> </br>
 <sub>Data source: <a href="http://www.climatemps.com/" target="_blank">ClimaTemps</a></sub>

 True to its label the beer has the distinctive  oak-aged stout flavor.
 I prefer a Bourbon barrel aged stout but it's nice to change it up and so they'll be no objections from here.
 Unlike the other beers discussed in this post I have decided to pair this drink with some food.
 In case I end up not sharing the photo let me mention that it is cake.
-And I’m keeping it classy [Ron Burgundy] by not bothering with a plate, instead eating it directly from the tinfoil it was saved in.
+And I’m keeping it <a href="https://www.youtube.com/watch?v=MgGCIZi1UjY" target="_blank">classy</a> by not bothering with a plate, instead eating it directly from the tinfoil it was saved in.

 <img src="/gallery/2016/sixpack/het_uiltje_bosuil.jpg">